canonical/juju-dashboard/RELEASING.md

 deploy](/docs/building-charms.md#building-and-testing-the-machine-charm)
 the machine charm and finally, follow the [QA steps](#qa-steps).

-#### Local k8s controller
+### Local k8s controller

 To QA the dashboard in Kubernetes you will need a local k8s environment.
 This can be quite tricky, but is possible even inside a Multipass container.
 We have [a separate guide](/docs/multipass-microk8s.md) for how you can set this up.

-Once you have K8s running then shell or ssh into the Multipass container that is running K8s and follow the instructions to [build and deploy](/docs/building-charms.md#building-and-testing-the-k8s-charm) the Kubernetes charm and finally, follow the [QA steps](#qa-steps).
+Once you have K8s running, shell or ssh into the Multipass container that is running K8s and follow the instructions to [build and deploy](/docs/building-charms.md#building-and-testing-the-k8s-charm) the Kubernetes charm and finally, follow the [QA steps](#qa-steps).

-### QA steps
+## QA steps

 The following QA steps should be preformed in each of the [deployments](#deployments) before doing a dashboard release.